EXPLORING IDENTITY - Five Ways to Uncover Your True Self

 - What are my deep fears and insecurities that I have to overcome regularly?

 - What are my boundaries?
-What kind of behaviour by others will trigger me to react?
+What kind of behavior by others will trigger me to react?

-To be able to answer these questions will help us to be more grounded.
+Answering these questions helps us to be more grounded.

-A side note: we often get into situations where we are required to think, feel and behave in ways that feel unnatural.
-That is part of the growth process.
+A side note: we often get into situations where we are required to think, feel and behave unnaturally, as part of the adaptive process.
+This is usually evident when we pursue growth and expansion of Self.

-Example: a more introverted person is required to be more assertive in a particular work context.
+For example - a more introverted person is required to be more assertive in a particular work context.
 Those with a fixed mindset might have internal thoughts that shout out “This is not me”.
-Those with a growth mindset embrace the discomfort as part of growth and expanding their ways of being.
+Those with a growth mindset embrace the discomfort as part of their growth.

 (4) Core Sense of Self - Values